(reading time: 1 hour, 32 minutes)

 Chaxium nearly lost both herself and the glass to the gaping hole and Bottomless Greed.
 Only leaning back and putting her feet up against the frame saved her, her wings flattening against her body so they wouldn’t catch the sudden wind.
 Shouting for Maribu to hurry did no good, as neither of them could hear the other over the windy wail.
 His casting must have continued, as the toasted shadow of that terrible realm didn’t go uninterrupted for long.

 The left side of the door’s frame shuddered, but not its material.
 It was a sparkling wobbly bulge, and with each pulse it took up more of the gate until the entire left side was a different color and texture.
 Instead of a void over a golden sea she saw walls of moist pinkish-gray.
 Giant gnashing teeth crashed into each other, sounding like iron-hulled ships clashing at sea.

-Chaxium was normally about four inches tall, enough to take up a whole human mouth, but the leprechaun device seemed to employ the same space-distorting magic used by ferriers and family trees, as the demon’s mouth seemed more like a movie theater to her.
+Chaxium was normally about two inches tall, enough to take up a whole human mouth, but the leprechaun device employed the same space-distorting magic used by ferriers and family trees, which had it feeling more like a movie theater to her.
 There wasn’t time to dwell on it.
 She let go of the right side, hanging into the mouth and getting a blast of its ghastly breath: rusty coin slots and cigarettes lit by car battery.

 “Identical frequency achieved,” she heard Maribu say once she dropped out of the door fully.
 “Your way back to Snakewaist is open as long as you’re in range.”
 With no time to thank him she tucked the glass into her pocket and started running.
 There was still wind, but it was the demon’s forced artificial breath.
 She was on some kind of maintenance gangway inside the cheek, so what she needed was way deeper in the machine itself, where they would store anything sensitive.